With Carlos Hyde healthier and Russell Wilson struggling, will the Seahawks go old school vs. Cardinals?

 Seattle has 281 yards rushing in those three games, but Wilson has gotten 88 of those on 16 carries.

-Homer and Collins have been the early-down backs, while Homer has mostly served as the two-minute/third-down back.
+Dallas and Collins have been the early-down backs, while Homer has mostly served as the two-minute/third-down back.
 The trio has combined for 153 yards on 48 carries, or 3.1 per attempt, against the 49ers, Bills and Rams.

 That compares to Carson’s season totals of 323 on 66 carries and a 4.89 average, and Hyde’s 125 yards on 31 carries, or a 4.0 average.